ZN3ls0n/CCNA_Labs/part2-access-control-segmentation/README.md

 <li>Port security is enabled on access switches' ports connected to client or management PCs</li>
 <li>There is no port security enabled on trunk links between the switch and router. </li>
 <li>Each port should limit to one configured MAC address</li>
+<pre><code>conf t
+int {interface}
+switchport port-security
+switchport port-security mac-address sticky</code></pre>
 </ul>

+To veriify MAC address on the interface, ping the default gateway to verify connectivity.
+Once verified, use <code>show run</code>.

 ## Network Configuration
 ## Trunk Lines
 Trunk lines are used to carry Management VLAN and Data VLAN traffic between ther access switch and router.
+This allows multiple VLANs to traverse a single physical link.
 All trunk lines use 802.1q encapsulation.

+The network currently uses the VLAN 1 as the native VLAN. <b>This is a temporary solution to demonstrate connectivity.
+The lab will implement more VLANs, so data traffic will be moved across those VLANS.</b>
+<pre><code>interface FastEthernet0/1
+ switchport trunk allowed vlan 1,10 switchport mode trunk switchport nonegotiate
+</code></pre>

+## Router Subinterface Configuration
+Each site includes a Management VLAN mapped to a router subinterface.
+The Management VLAN is configured with a subinterface to allow SSH access and ICMP attempts to verify connectivity.

+<pre><code>conf t
+interface GigabitEthernet0/1.10
+ encapsulation dot1Q 10
+ ip address 172.16.10.1 255.255.255.0
+ ip access-group MGMT-Router in</code></pre>

+ This step is important to ensure the intended rules in the access control lists operate as intended.
+If implemented on the interface, unintended traffic may pass.
+To see the full router subinterface configurations, use <code>show run</code>.